Best digital pianos for beginners 2025: 8 beginner-friendly pianos handpicked by a professional piano and music gear reviewer

-An expert look at the very best beginner digital pianos on the market from the likes of Yamaha, Casio, Korg, Roland and more
+An expert look at the very best beginner digital pianos on the market from the likes of Yamaha, Casio, Korg, and Roland - including full reviews and video demos

-While lots of us dream of having a beautiful looking acoustic piano in our home, in reality, they aren't always the most practical option - especially for beginners.
+While lots of us dream of having a beautiful-looking acoustic piano in our home, in reality, they aren't always the most practical option, especially for beginners.
 There are several inconveniences with traditional pianos to consider, from the back-breaking weight, high cost to the regular tuning and maintenance of these instruments.
-So it's no surprise that smaller, lighter, and cheaper digital pianos have become such a popular alternative.
-So whether you're just starting out or looking to upgrade from a regular keyboard, we've got you covered with the best digital pianos for beginners.
+It's no surprise, then, that smaller, lighter, and more affordable digital pianos have become a popular alternative.
+So, whether you're just starting out or looking to upgrade from a regular keyboard, I've got you covered with the best digital pianos for beginners.

-It's all well and good for your new piano to be beginner-friendly, but remember your new instrument needs to be good enough - with enough engaging features - to keep inspiring you when the going gets tough.
-That's why we've rounded up ten of the best beginner digital pianos available right now that not only provide a great foundation to build your skills on but will also keep pace with you as you progress along your musical journey.
+Now, it's all well and good for your new piano to be beginner-friendly, but remember your new instrument needs to be good enough - with enough engaging features - to keep inspiring you when the going gets tough.
+That's why my top choice is the Casio Privia PX-S1100.
+This compact piano boasts an impressive range of tones, with superb build quality and playability.

-We've also included a handy 'buying advice' section, so if you need further guidance, simply hit the button above.
+I've also included a handy 'FAQs' section, so if you need further guidance, simply hit the button above.
 Then, when you're ready to invest, our price comparison widgets have found today's best prices to ensure you bag a bargain.

 The eagerly awaited upgrade of the S1000, the new PX-S1100 builds on its predecessor by adding the modern features today’s budding pianists demand.
 This 88-note fully weighted keys piano is perfect for aspiring players looking for an affordable instrument that doesn’t scrimp on quality.